yonggqiii/it5100a-notes/src/types/sections/type_systems.md

 The first step of being able to program with types is understanding the typing rules.
-We shall elide explanation on how typing works with inference, typeclasses, polymorphism and etc. and focus solely on the simplest typing rules:
+We shall elide explanation on how typing works with inference, typeclasses, polymorphism etc. and focus solely on the simplest typing rules:

 1. In a binding `x = e`, the type of `x` must be